krzysztofr/jmapsync-clone/README.md

 `jmapsync` just looks for a `machine` entry matching the hostname from `-session-url`; the `login` value is not currently used.

-A command to sync all new non-spam/trashed messages from Fastmail might look like the following:
+A command to sync all new non-spam/trashed/draft messages from Fastmail might look like the following:

 ```
 jmapsync \
   -maildir /path/to/maildir \
   -not-only-mailbox Spam \
-  -not-only-mailbox Trash
+  -not-only-mailbox Trash \
+  -not-only-mailbox Drafts
 ```

 ## Other notes